michawan/SoftwareInc-mod-real-names/README.md

 - Linking a company to a specific logo is not possible, or if it is, it exceeds my current understanding.

-- To avoid using the same company name for two different entities (e.g., a Nintendo company as a Console OS company and another as a Game company), I had to make some concessions and select only one company list for certain companies.
-This means Nintendo will always be a Console OS company and will never be a Game company.
+- To avoid using the same company name for two different entities (e.g., a company name as an OS developper and the same company name as an Office Software company), I had to make some concessions by including the company name in only one list, usually the one they are most famous for.

 - Some major companies use subsidiaries for different markets, so in certain instances, I treated them as separate entities (e.g., Microsoft and Microsoft Mobile are two distinct companies in this mod).